RaslanAmir/YASGMP/QA/ChangeControlAssignment.md

 This guide captures the manual verification steps for the change-control assignment workflow.
 It focuses on ensuring that both initial assignments and subsequent reassignments behave as expected and that every action is written to `system_event_log` for Annex 11 / 21 CFR Part 11 traceability.
+Follow the three test flows below (initial assignment, reassignment, and direct SQL validation) and confirm that diagnostics tooling reports the expected audit events.

 > **Scope**: These checks target the `ChangeControlViewModel.AssignChangeControlAsync` workflow and related audit
 > instrumentation.
 They should be executed for every release that touches change control routing, audit, or